 Nutrition professionals come in many different guises and their educational qualifications and experience may differ.
-Qualified and registered professionals will generally be Nutritionists, Nutrional Therapists or Dieticians.
+Qualified and registered professionals will generally be Nutritionists, Nutritional Therapists or Dieticians.

-Registered Nutritionists (RNutr) will have taken a 3 or 4 year undergraduate degree, or a one year postgraduate degree accredited by AfN (Association for Nutritionists), plus three or more years practice experience before they are qualified and accepted by AfN as a registered nutritionist.
-As an interim, once study competences have been gained but before an approved period of practice experieince achieved, a person may be registered with AfN as an Associate Nutritionist (ANutr)
+Registered Nutritionists (RNutr) will have taken a 3 or 4-year undergraduate degree, or a one-year postgraduate degree accredited by AfN (Association for Nutritionists), plus three or more years practice experience before they are qualified and accepted by AfN as a registered nutritionist.
+As an interim, once study competencies have been gained but before an approved period of practice experience achieved, a person may be registered with AfN as an Associate Nutritionist (ANutr)